aeoden96/aeoden96/README.md

 * Simple [Compiler](https://github.com/aeoden96-uni/py_compiler) for a C-like language made in python

 Most of these are done as uni projects.
-Contributors are mentioned in individual readme's.
+Collaborators are mentioned in individual readme's.

 ***
 :books: [My other uni projects](https://github.com/aeoden96-uni)